Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 or Windows 10.
 That requires many enhancements to the Xamarin.Forms Schema, but right now for this target Xamarin do not completely implement everything that is in the original schema.

-I can write the FormsPresenter and sample component for this target.
+I plan to write the FormsPresenter and Sample project for this target.